 We are committed to ensuring our tenants have direct input into our service delivery and are continually looking for new ways to enable them to do this.
 We have developed a number of specialist focus groups where tenants can participate and gain knowledge in areas of interest to them.
-We commissioned another full survey during the early part of 2019 which showed a slight reduction in overall satisfaction to 84% and will be acting upon the findings of the survey over the next 12 months.
+We have carried out five full tenant surveys during the financial year ranging from customer satisfaction, to gas safety and rent affordability.
+Responses to our surveys have been consistently strong with a response rate of around 40% providing valuable information on which to drive further service improvement.